It’s a fact of life that our social circles narrow as we get older.

 Once the voracious energy of our twenties wears off, we stop accruing pals at every turn (no matter how flaky or dubious these ‘friendships’ really are).

 And this process unfurls sooner than we might imagine.
-According to research published last year, our social lives start falling off a cliff from tender age of 25.
+According to one 2016 study, our social lives start falling off a cliff from tender age of 25.

 Life gets in the way; careers, partners, babies.
-All the boring stuff.
+All the serious stuff.

 And before you think that could never be you, consider the amount of times you’ve fobbed off a mate for a night on the sofa with Netflix.
 It happens.